Aaron-Thomas/Social-App/README.md

 # SocialMediaApp
 Social Media App using Firebase for backend

-A basic social media app which allows you to add pictures, cpations and 'like' posts.
+A basic social media app which allows you to add pictures, captions and 'like' posts.

 Used Firebase for realtime database, storage and integrate with Facebook user authentication.